josephbuckleyiv/josephbuckleyiv/README.md

 ## Past Projects

 ## Past Courses
-- [x]
+ [x]

 ## Misc.
 Things I worked on
-- OpenGL \
+- OpenGL renderer
-- Logsistic Regression Model in CPP using Eigen Library \
+- Logsistic Regression Model in CPP using Eigen Library
-- JoQL - the most basic of scripting languages using CoCo/R to create transpiler into C# code. \
+- JoQL - the most basic of scripting languages using CoCo/R to create transpiler into C# code.